 Ladd W. Hollist and James N. Rosenau, "World System Debates," International Studies Quarterly 25, no. 1 (1981): 5-17.
-Kenneth Neal Waltz, Man, the State and War: A Theoretical Analysis (New York, Chichester: Columbia University Press, 2001), 232.
+Kenneth Neal Waltz, Man, the State and War: A Theoretical Analysis (New York, Chichester: Columbia University Press, big nation-state is taking responsibility in exchange for its supremacy accepted rather than that of an international institution.

-Waltz, Man, The State and War, 182.
+2001), 232.
+59 Waltz, Man, The State and War, 182.